 MANILA, Philippines – La Salle took out rival Ateneo to capture the UAAP women’s volleyball title for the second year in the row – only this time, there were close to 18,000 paying patrons to witness it live on Wednesday.

-The support from volleyball fans have reached an incredible, record-setting high in season 75, but playing in front of such passionate crowd was a thrill and daunting experience at the same time for the Lady Spikers.
+The support from volleyball fans has reached an incredible, record-setting high in season 75, but playing in front of such passionate crowd was a thrillling and daunting experience at the same time for the Lady Spikers.

 “Definitely the pressure was tremendous due to mammoth crowd and the expectation was high.
 But at least we’ve done our job well,” said head coach Rami De Jesus.